peeyushsahu/sgRNA/README.md

 ## Result interpretation
 Pipeline generates five output files as shown in the dir structure.
 Two more important files are:
 - **xyz.sam_summary.json**: This file has an overview of sequence alignement and annotation match between given and found gene annotation.
-- **xyz.sam_final_df.tsv**: this file contains three different information
+- **xyz.sam_final_df.tsv**: this file contains three different level of information
   - Chromosome, start, strand, & cigar information for the aligned sequence
-    - Position based mapping of the sequence aligned region with annotation file (.gtf) and extracted matches of gene pos, and name.
+  - Position based mapping of the sequence aligned region with annotation file (.gtf) and extracted matches of gene position, and name.
   - Gene expression of sgRNA mapped genes with TCGA-BRCA dataset.